- Read the following guidelines.

 - Applicant must have produced Shakespeare or classically-based repertoire within the past five years.

-- Applicant must have a minimum of three years’ experience providing performances and educational activities to middle and/or high schools.
+- Applicant must have a minimum of two years’ experience providing performances and related educational activities to middle and/or high schools.

 - Applicant must be theater company located in the U.S. and the Native nations that share this geography that compensates all professional performers and related or supporting professional personnel at no less than the prevailing minimum compensation.
 (This requirement is in accordance with the regulations issued by the Secretary of Labor in part 505 of Title 29 of the Code of Federal Regulations.
 Part 505 does not provide information on specific compensation levels.)